The Farndale Story

 Nicholas and Agnes Farndale

-The most likely paternal and maternal ancestors of modern Farndales, who died in Kirkleatham having emigrated with their family into Cleveland
+The most likely paternal and maternal ancestors of modern Farndales, who died in Kirkleatham having probably emigrated with their family into Cleveland

 12 – Arrival in the old Bruce lands around Skelton Castle